SUU Football Wins First FCS Matchup of the Year - SUU News

 Story By: Christian Esparza Sports@suunews.net

-Photo Courtesy of SUU Athletic
+Photo Courtesy of SUU Athletics